agoodkind/hdfs-grpc-protobuf/README.md

 if you wish to have data node run on a specific port, change 0 to any valid value, 0 will assign a port randomly

+**note**: if you are planning on running everything on the same system make sure that each datanode has its own config & persist directory

 ## running
 you can either run with the shell script, or using java directly